We're here to help!

 Now, get powered up because we’re about to bust the top five solar myths and bring you nothing but the facts.

-Solar myth #1: Solar panels are so expensive!
+1. Solar Myth: Solar panels are expensive.

 There’s no doubt that solar systems can lead to some sticker shock.
 According to Nerd Wallet, the average cost of installing an average-size home solar system in 2025 is $29,360.
 Any purchase with that price tag is sure to bring some worry along with it.